Literacy

 Before children become writers, they need to have been in an environment that supports their understanding of print and to have seen people writing for a range of purposes.
 Rich opportunities to explore mark-making indoors and outside, will help children to communicate their ideas across all seven areas of learning.

-Writing development is also dependent on children’s physical development and particularly on their fine motor control and hand-eye coordination.
-Long before children have the understanding and motivation to make their first attempts at writing, practitioners should provide activities and experiences that ensure that children have the skills that they need to be successful writers.
+Writing development is also dependent on children’s physical development – their gross motor control, fine motor control and hand-eye coordination.
+Long before children have the understanding and motivation to make their first attempts at writing, practitioners should provide challenging activities and experiences that ensure that children have the secure foundational skills that they need to be successful writers.
 These include children’s physical skills from throwing balls to rolling play dough, developing their imagination and sequencing skills.

 Children need to know how to blend sounds together to form words, to segment words into sounds and to make the link between sounds and their corresponding letters.
 Above all, they need the confidence to make choices and ‘have a go’, without fear of being wrong.